jhsvendsen/jhsvendsen.github.io/_posts/2020-05-03-Driver-Enginer-Relations.md

 becoming the new normal with time.

-{% include figure.html path="blog/thumbs/MeandMikkel.jpg" alt="Talking with Casper Elgaard" %}
+{% include figure.html path="blog/DriverEngineer/MeandMikkel.jpg" alt="Talking with Chief Mechanic" %}

 ## Talking to Un-experienced Drivers